Lumberscout/Documents/whitepaper.md

 Lumberscout will follow a decentralized governance model similar to DAO.
 It will provide a forum for all members as well as institute a delegate system.
 Propositions can be put to a vote.
 Decisions are binding.
 Regular changes would require a majority of voters present and core changes would require 2/3 of the voters present.
 The aim is to create a democratic system to control app development.
 Moreover, it is crucial that all members can participate, make suggestions and vote.

-Towards this purpose a Swiss Foundation or Swiss LLC will be created that connects DAO governance to Lumberscout.
-Such connection might not be ideal when we are aiming for complete decentralization.
-However, such a layer is vital for protecting our users from unforeseeable regulatory hazards.

 **Roadmap**